10 deals you don’t want to miss on Saturday: Fire TV Stick 4K, viral gadget from TikTok, waterproof portable speaker, more

 Scroll through all of today’s top daily deals below.

-Handupfree Electric, Hands Free Bottle Restaurant Automatic Jar Opener for Seniors with Arthrit… Price:$32.99 Available from Amazon, BGR may receive a commission
+Handupfree Electric, Hands Free Bottle Restaurant Automatic Jar Opener for Seniors with Arthrit… Price:$34.99 Available from Amazon, BGR may receive a commission

 Clear & Thin Shockproof iPhone Case Price:$14.99 Available from Amazon, BGR may receive a commission